 Introduction

-JOGOS_SDK includes the following modules:
+includes the following modules:

 Getting Started

-Please add the following script to the body of your game's index.html file to import JOGOS_SDK:
+Please add the following script inside the body

 <script src="https://www.jogos.com/sdk/jogos-sdk-v1.js"></script>